 “Never underestimate the reader’s imagination.
 It is more powerful than all your fine writing,” Lavender says.
 “True skill consists in inspiring, rather than in substituting yourself for it.”

-Nicki Porter is an associate editor at The Writer.
+Nicki Porter is senior editor at The Writer.
 She believes Sam and Madeleine are now happily married and living in a double-wide in Nebraska.
 They have two cats.